Skip to Main Content

 Copyright: Public domain

-How to cite: “The Elsberg Bill Signed,” in New York City Civil Rights History, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/black-latina-women/cisco-resisting-segregation/elsberg-bill-signed.
+How to cite: “The Elsberg Bill Signed,” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/elsberg-bill-signed.

-• George Wallace, the attorney who represented the Cisco family throughout its legal battle for desegregation, is quoted at length in the end of the article.
-What is he saying here?
+- George Wallace, the attorney who represented the Cisco family throughout their legal battle for desegregation, is quoted at length in the end of the article.
+What was he saying here?
 How would you put it in your own words?